ciromattia/kcc/README.md

 You'll need to install various tools to access important but optional features.
 Close and re-open KCC to get KCC to detect them.

-### KindleGen
+### Kindling (recommended) or KindleGen

+For MOBI conversion, KCC supports [Kindling](https://github.com/ciscoriordan/kindling) or KindleGen.
+Kindling is preferred - it is an open-source, cross-platform Rust replacement for Amazon's deprecated KindleGen that produces the same dual KF7+KF8 MOBI output with HD images.

+Download the latest kindling binary for your platform from [kindling releases](https://github.com/ciscoriordan/kindling/releases) and place it on your PATH.
+KCC will auto-detect it.

+If kindling is not found, KCC falls back to KindleGen.
 On Windows and macOS, install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011) and `kindlegen` will be autodetected from it.

-If you have issues detecting it, get stuck on the MOBI conversion step, or use Linux AppImage or Flatpak, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation#kindlegen
+If you have issues detecting either tool, get stuck on the MOBI conversion step, or use Linux AppImage or Flatpak, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation#kindlegen

 ### 7-Zip